 - 1. To request a regrade students must have submitted their assignment on time.
-Students who submit their assignment late are not eligible for a regrade. - You must request the regrade by midnight of the 4th day after the due date. (i.e. assignment closes on Friday, request must be made by the following Tuesday at midnight). - You need to give myself or the TA's specific questions that you believe were marked incorrectly.
+Students who submit their assignment late are not eligible for a regrade. - 2.
+You must request the regrade by midnight of the 4th day after the due date. (i.e. assignment closes on Friday, request must be made by the following Tuesday at midnight). - 3.
+You need to the TA's specific questions that you believe were marked incorrectly.
 If you do not give specifics your assignment will not be regraded. - 4.
-Regrades for assignments may be requested from a TA during office hours or from the instructor by email.
+Regrades for assignments may be requested from a TA by email.
 In either case the above steps must be followed.
 Regrades requested from the instructor will normally be completed after the late period has been completed.
-TA's will complete regrades before the due date only if the student making the request has completed both of their attempts.
-Requests posted in the conference do not count. - 5.
+If you believe that your submission has not been properly regraded or the TA has unfairly graded and regraded your assignment, students may forward the email conversation with the TA to the instructor, who will act as a mediator for these cases. - 5.
 Submissions made after the due date will not be eligible to be regraded.